RocketSoftware/rocket-mvbasic/docs/usage/Logging.md

  - property.FILE_LEVEL=Info

+**Example 2**

-2. Set the console output information to debug level or higher and set the , log file output information to info level or higher:
+Set the console output information to debug level or higher and set the , log file output information to info level or higher:

  - property.ROOT_LEVEL=Debug